Unturned3/Microdot/wiki/introduction/2_component.md

 `busybox`.
 Of course, for the kernel, we will use the Linux kernel (or else this project would be named something else, like Microdot Windows)

+In the next section, you will learn how these components work together to bring up a usable system when the computer powers on.